DumbNoxx/PomoHUB/README.md

 ## Tech Stack

-- **React:** A JavaScript library for building user interfaces.
+- **Astro:** A web framework for building performant, component-driven websites.
 - **TypeScript:** A typed superset of JavaScript that compiles to plain JavaScript.
-- **Vite:** A next-generation frontend tooling that provides a faster and leaner development experience.
-- **CSS Modules:** For locally scoped CSS to avoid style conflicts.

 ## License